kate-v-stepanova/B250-data-analysis/docs/1_demultiplex.md

 ```

 ## Trim adapter and demultiplex
-1. Trim and demultiplex the subset 24: `bsub -q long -R "rusage[mem=35G]" $BASE_DIR/software/preprocessing/trim_adapter_and_demultiplex.sh 20910 30 24`
+1. Trim and demultiplex the subset 24: `bsub -q long -R "rusage[mem=35G]" $BASE_DIR/software/preprocessing/1_trim_adapter_and_demultiplex.sh 20910 30 24`
-2. Trim and demultiplex the subset 25: `bsub -q long -R "rusage[mem=35G]" $BASE_DIR/software/preprocessing/trim_adapter_and_demultiplex.sh 20910 30 25`
+2. Trim and demultiplex the subset 25: `bsub -q long -R "rusage[mem=35G]" $BASE_DIR/software/preprocessing/1_trim_adapter_and_demultiplex.sh 20910 30 25`
 3. Trim and demultiplex the subset 26: `bsub -q long -R "rusage[mem=35G]" $BASE_DIR/software/preprocessing/1_trim_adapter_and_demultiplex.sh 20910 30 26`

 where `30` is min read length, `24`, `25` and `26` are the subsets.

-This will allow to process all 3 subsets in parallel -> will save the time.
+This will allow to process all 3 subsets in parallel.

-> *_NOTE:_* However, it is also possible just to submit one job for the whole dataset: `bsub -q long -R "rusage[mem=35G]" /icgc/dkfzlsdf/analysis/OE0532/software/diricore/trim_adapter_and_demultiplex.sh 20910`.

-In this case all subsets will be processed one by one, which increased the processing time.

 > *_NOTE:_* The command `bsub` submits the job to the cluster.
 The job will be running for a few hours.
 Once it's done (or failed), the notification will be sent by email.

 If the job has failed, the output will be included in the email.
-Then you need to read it.
 This might help to figure out what exactly went wrong.

 ## Results